individkid/sidegeo/README.md

     * Scale -- grow or shrink polytope with pierce point fixed
     * Drive -- move picture plane forward or back

 Configuration/history files consist of commands.
-Append commands, schedule commands, and user on -i file that is at eof, append to file.
-Appended commands immediately control display only when playback is at end of file; otherwise display is controlled by playback location.
+Append commands, schedule commands, and user input to -i file that is at eof, append to file.
+Appended commands immediately control display only when playback is at end of file; otherwise display is controlled from playback location.

   * --plane takes three scalars
- * --region takes polyant for region to inflate
+  * --inflate initializes to facets between inside and outside regions
+  * --fill takes face subscript, removes it and adds those of its outside region
+  * --hollow takes face subscript, removes it and adds those of its inside region
   * --remove takes buffer type and subscript to invalidate
   * --sample takes sidednesses to sample
   * --volume takes polyant, amplitude, fundamental, harmonics, envelope, rhythm
- * --filter takes plane subscript, projected area parameterized equalization of tempo, dynamic, tone
+  * --filter takes plane subscript, per area equalization of tempo, dynamic, tone
   * --color takes plane subscript and decoration
   * --matrix takes transformation of display
   * --project takes slope and cutoff
- * --configure takes autowarp, autorefine, autodecorate, autovibrate, autodelay, automerge
+  * --configure takes autowarp, autorefine, autodecorate, autovibrate, autodelay
   * --inject specifies user action to inject, ignored unless playback is at eof
   * --branch takes file and location for starting state
   * --jump optionally causes playback to go to location in file
   * --delay takes duration for playback, ignored until played back
   * --schedule appends at a wallclock time, ignored unless playback is at eof
   * --append takes command for end of file, ignored until played back
- * --call takes Haskell function, that is called when comment command is executed, and that returns zero or more command(s) to execute instead
+  * --call takes Haskell functionof comment for commands to execute
   * --comment allows call action to record data for future use
   * --toggle changes jump option at given location
   * --replace changes comment at location with same size string